ttu/rabbitmq-zeromq-experiments/ZeroMQ/README.txt

 ----------------------

 Bind allows peers to connect.
+Connect connects to binded peer.

 PUSH/DEALER will rotate messages out
 PUB does multicast